madatoo/plantarium-ms3/README.md

 # Credits

-To prepare this project I took an ispirations from my own previous projects to create a READMEmd file.
+To prepare this project I took an ispiration from my own previous projects to create a READMEmd file.

 ## Content

-To prepare valuable content I was using my own knowledge, experience, and  materials which are available on this websites:
+To prepare valuable content I was using my own knowledge, experience, and  materials which are available on these websites:
  - [The Royal Horticultural Society](https://www.rhs.org.uk)
  - [Wikipedia](https://en.wikipedia.org)
  - [The Old Farmer's Almanac](https://www.almanac.com/)